The Role of AI in Pharma, Biotech, and Drug Discovery

 Summary: Quantitative Outlook at a Glance

-• AI is currently most impactful in early discovery and preclinical modeling.
+• AI is currently most impactful in early drug discovery and preclinical modeling.

-• Adoption is accelerating, with 68% actively applying AI in chemical or biological design workflows.
+• Adoption is accelerating, with 68% actively applying AI in chemical or biological design workflows across pharma and biotech organizations.

 • Expected industry-level benefits include: